dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 Since these types are created with the help of an internal converter, and they are not parsed until the entire block of JSON finishes; nested reference to these types is impossible to identify, unless you re-scan the resulting object, which is too expensive.

 With that said, the deserializer will throw when it reads `$id` on any of these types; but regardless of that, when writing those types, they are going to be preserved as any other collection type (`{ "$id": "1", "$values": [...] }`) since those types can still being parsed into a collection type that it is supported.

+Note: By the same principle, `Newtonsoft.Json` does not support parsing JSON arrays into immutables as well.
+Note 2: When using immutable types and `ReferenceHandling.Preserve`, you will not be able to generate payloads that are capables of round-tripping.

 * **Immutable types**: i.e: `ImmutableList` and `ImmutableDictionary`
 * **System.Array**